HalfBakedBaker/SCTools/README.md

 This is a quick 'half-baked' implementation of some tools for Star Citizen in Windows.

 After crashing my ship plenty of times due to typing in chat.
-I decided i wanted a feature similar to what we have in Forza with their "Link" feature.
+I decided i wanted a feature similar to what we have in Forza with the "Link" feature.
 But with the added ability to customise the words you would like to say.

 This way i can click a single button and not have to worry about accidently turning my engines off, hitting cruise control ect...